The Ultimate Guide to Qualitative Research - Part 1: The Basics

 In qualitative research, a case study is not a one-size-fits-all approach.
 Depending on the nature of the research question and the specific objectives of the study, researchers might choose to use different types of case studies.
 These types differ in their focus, methodology, and the level of detail they provide about the phenomenon under investigation.

-Understanding these types is crucial for selecting the most appropriate approach for your research project and effectively achieving your research goals.
+You should carefully consider the most appropriate approach for your research project and effectively achieve your research goals.
 Let's briefly look at the main types of case studies.

 Exploratory case studies